 With auto-dnssec allow, named can search the key directory for keys matching the zone, insert them into the zone, and use them to sign the zone.
-It will do so only when it receives an rndc sign <zone-name>.
+It will do so only when it receives an rndc sign <zonename>.

 auto-dnssec maintain includes the above functionality, but will also automatically adjust the zone's DNSKEY records on schedule according to the keys' timing metadata.
-(See dnssec-keygen(8)) and dnssec-keygen(8)) for more information.)
+(See dnssec-settime(8)) for more information.)